Welcome to today's edition of the Rush 24-7 podcast.

 He'll be missed by a lot of people.

-This is where black farmers scored big on the federal government for past discrimination way, way back, and they just tried to find as many people as they can had never been farmers, family had never been farmers.
+This was where black farmers scored big on the federal government for past discrimination way, way back.

-But I noted change in him over the years, I think this is a life lesson.
+But I noted change in him over the years.

 And this loops back to the notion that we all only have one life.

-Everybody wants to matter, everybody wants to be effective.
+Everybody wants to be effective.

 He was far more effective than he probably ever dreamed, but probably wanted to be even more so.

-So let's hope that the people that are around him that were inspired by him can keep uh his work going as though he were still there, because that work is crucially important to a lot of people on the uh conservative side.
+So let's hope that the people that are around him that were inspired by him can keep his work going as though he were still there, because that work is crucially important to a lot of people on the conservative side.

-And we're gonna question it.
+And he began to question it.

-A lot of it didn't make sense, and then one day, big burst of reality hit, and his life changed forever.
+And then one day, big burst of reality hit, and his life changed forever.

-Oh, yeah, I'm gonna deal with this.
+Oh, yeah, I'm going to deal with this.

-I'm gonna deal with it.
+I'm going to deal with it.

 I think this is hilarious.